 Founder and Chief Etiquette OfficerAngie Allison is Daily Protocol’s founder and Chief Etiquette Officer.
 She holds a Bachelor’s degree with an emphasis in Advertising, and is a Master Certified Business and Personal Etiquette Trainer.
-For the last eight years in California she has trained and taught in Sacramento, San Francisco Bay Area, Sonoma, Napa and Piedmont, as well as throughout all school districts in Marin County.
-Prior to Daily Protocol, Angie was a senior executive in advertising and design; business development; and a partner in a commercial artists representation firm.
+For the last nine years in California she has trained and taught in Sacramento, San Francisco Bay Area, Sonoma, Napa and Piedmont, as well as throughout all school districts in Marin County.
+Prior to Daily Protocol, Angie worked in San Francisco and Dallas, as a senior executive in advertising and design; business development; and a partner in a commercial artists representation firm.
 Her approach to teaching is based on a warm, well-humored, fun and friendly class setting.
 She takes a creative blend of her business acumen, specialized training and personal experience to develop each program for Daily Protocol.

-Angie and her husband have two children.
-They have recently relocated from The Bay Area to Sacramento, CA, where Daily Protocol is now based.
-Angie enjoys biking, cooking, scuba diving, skiing, and traveling with her family and friends.
+Angie and her husband have two children, and live in Sacramento, CA. Angie enjoys biking, cooking, scuba diving, skiing, and traveling with her family and friends.
 A Midwest native, she has also lived in the South and on the East Coast.

 Her volunteer work includes St. Francis High School Patrons Of The Arts Board Member, Jesuit High School, Rise Against Hunger, Sacramento Bike & Toy Giveaway, Sacramento Food Bank, St. Michael's, St. John's Ross, St. Vincent de Paul, REST, and Greenfield Academy.